Overview

 Ethical Considerations

 The doScenes dataset is built upon nuScenes, which uses public road data.
 All videos are anonymized with no identifiable faces or license plates.
 Language annotations are collected consensually and anonymously for research purposes.
-We encourage participants to consider the broader implications of instruction-conditioned autonomy, including:

 Contact